cr0mbly/django-test-model-builder/README.rst

     class UserBuilder(object):
         model = User

+        def get_default_fields():
-        defaults = {
+            return {
                 # Callable, each user will have a random username.
                 'username': random_string,

                 # Value, each user will have the same date of birth.
                 'dob': date(1990, 1, 1),

-            # Lambda, avoid creating models before they are loaded.
-            'profile': lambda: ProfileBuilder().build()
         }